anita-moc/Project/README.md

 ## Architecture

-Helsa is built using a modern tech stack that includes Next.js, Supabase, Prisma, and Trigger.dev.
+Gonurse is built using a modern tech stack that includes Next.js, Supabase, Prisma, and Trigger.dev.
 The frontend is built with Next.js, while the backend is also built with Next.js and uses Supabase for the database and Prisma for ORM.
 Trigger.dev is used for background jobs, and Better-auth is used for authentication.

 ### Tech Stack